syncfusion-content/php-docs/PHP/Kanban/Print.md

 # Print

- Set ‘allowPrinting’ as true, to enable Print icon in the Kanban toolbar.
+ Set `allowPrinting` as true, to enable Print icon in the Kanban toolbar.
 You can use ‘print()’ method from Kanban instance to print the Kanban.

 The following code example describes the above behavior.